 #3.
 There’s No State Income Tax

-Ever heard that one joke that goes “the only things you can’t escape in life are death and taxes?”
-The adage rings true, but at least those living in Vancouver, Washington don’t have to pay state income tax — which really adds up.
+Ever heard the joke “the only things you can’t escape in life are death and taxes?”
+The adage rings true, but at least those living in Vancouver, Washington don’t have to pay state income tax, which really adds up.

 There’s only 9 states in America without state income tax and Washington is lucky enough to be one of them.